jojo157/Delightful-Penguins/README.md

-# Leticias Art
+# Leticia's Art

 ## Introduction
-Leticias Art is an ecommerce application for a sole artist to sell her work and interact in realtime with potential customers.
+Leticia's Art is an ecommerce application for a sole artist to sell her work and interact in real-time with potential customers.

 View Live Website [here](https://leticiasart.herokuapp.com/)